Perseverancia-company/package-deployer/README.md

 ## List of tasks to do

+- [x] Get all packages at a path
-When gathering the list, add a black list to ignore the main monorepo "perseverancia-deployment"
+	- [x] When gathering the list, add a black list to ignore some packages This is principally useful for the main monorepo "perseverancia-deployment"